-Child support can often be a stressful topic for both parents.
-Child support is calculated using a formula that is simply based on each parents net income and time sharing.
+The determination of child support can often be a stressful experience for both parents.
+Child support is calculated using a formula that is based on each parent’s net income and time sharing.
 Child support is number driven and there is very little room for interpretation; however, there are some important factors that an experienced child support attorney can help you with.
-Child support attorney Jennifer Dane can help you navigate Florida child support guidelines including:
+Florida child support guidelines include the following:

 - Gather all financial information from the opposing party;

 - Review tax implications on each party’s income;